yoosuf/DX-Auth/README.md

 It’s based on CL Auth 0.2.5 beta developed by Jason Ashdown.

-till the version 1.0.6 developerd by Dexcell
+till the version 1.0.6 developed by Dexcell

 What is the feature of DX Auth?